copybar/copybar-jekyll/README.md

 A blog post has one Copybar element.
 A new main page comes with 3 copybar elements: main content, secondary content, and sidebar right.

-To create additional Copybar elements, you need to modify some layout files:
+You can customize your site by adding more template Copybar elements in these layout files:
 _includes/themes/twitter/post.html
 _includes/themes/twitter/page.html